yeLizK/leaderboard/README.md

 The following code can be used to login to PlayFab leaderboard and get/set entries.

-using System.Collections;
-using System.Collections.Generic;
-using UnityEngine;
-using PlayFab;
-using PlayFab.ClientModels;
-using TMPro;

 public class PlayFabManager : MonoBehaviour
 {
     private static PlayFabManager instance;